Workflow-Manager-admin/civicsense-platform-349-d380cb41/citizen_authority_frontend_workspace/assets/README-auto-db-repair.md

    - Ensures `email` and `role` columns exist (TEXT, NOT NULL)
    - Removes all triggers from `profiles`
    - Drops ALL existing RLS policies on `profiles`
+   - **Removes any check constraints on `email`** (e.g., `CHECK (email <> '')`) which may block valid signups.
+     - _See diagnostic block in the SQL repair: defective constraints on `email` are now dropped automatically, as real-world upserts may briefly supply '' or null if external auth system is async._
    - Enables only the correct upsert policy:
      ```sql
      CREATE POLICY "Users can insert or update their own profile"